Questions to ask your removals firm

-All of our removal companies are signed up to our Ombudsman Service and adhere to our Code of Practice, so by receiving quotes for removals through reallymoving you can be certain that the removal companies are quality, reputable firms with the appropriate level of training and experience.
+All of the removal companies on reallymoving are signed up to our Ombudsman Service and adhere to our Code of Practice.

 International Removal Companies

 When planning an international removal, it's just as important to ask all the right questions to make sure you know what to expect from your removal company and to help you receive the service you require.

 The majority of the questions that you would ask a removal company for a domestic move will still apply if you are moving abroad, such as questions regarding a pre-move survey before receiving a binding quote, insurance details and whether they offer a packing service – something particularly recommended when moving overseas.